-"High-predation females invest more resources into current reproduction because a high rate of mortality, driven by predators, means these females may not get another chance os but also because they invest fewer resources in current reproduction."
+"High-predation females invest more resources into current reproduction because a high rate of mortality, driven by predators, means these females may not get another chance to reproduce," explained Gordon.
+"Low-predation females, on the other hand, produce larger embryos because the larger babies are more competitive in the resource-limited environments typical of low-predation sites.
+Moreover, low-predation females produce fewer embryos not only because they have larger embryos but also because they invest fewer resources in current reproduction."